susembed/linux_mqtt_ha/README.md

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

 ### TODO Features
+- Using native paho-mqtt python instead `mosquitto_pub` command
 - Docker container monitoring
-- GPU monitoring support
-- Process monitoring
 - Custom sensor configurations
-- Web dashboard interface
+- GPU monitoring support (this can be tricky)